top of page

 The Silent Ripple: How Suicide Affects Victims and Their Loved Ones

 @SereneLee Suicide is often viewed as the tragic end of an individual’s pain.
-Still, for the family, friends, and community left behind, it marks the beginning of a long, complex journey of grief, confusion, and unanswered questions.
-In my profession as a psychotherapist, I have seen how the loss of someone to suicide creates a ripple effect - reaching far beyond the immediate circle and into every aspect of life.
-While the pain of the individual ends, the impact on loved one
+However, for the family, friends, and community that remain, it signifies the start of a lengthy and intricate path filled with grief, confusion, and lingering questions.
+In my role as a psychotherapist, I have seen how the loss of someone to suicide creates a ripple effect, extending well beyond the immediate relationships and affecting every facet of existence.
+Although the individual's pain may c

 Lee Serene